DicomImport

 • path - The full path of the problematic input file; only given for errors and top-level warning entries

-• tag - if applicable, the tag causing the problem in the format “(gggg,eeee)”, otherwise empty
+• tag - If applicable, the tag causing the problem in the format “(gggg, eeee)”; otherwise, the tag is left empty

 The following error code are currently available: